paralab/Saena_Public/README.md

 1- The CMakeLists.txt is written in a way to use Saena inside Nektar++.
 To use it as a stand-alone solver remove CMakeLists.txt. rename CMakeLists_standalone.txt to CMakeLists.txt.

-2- mkdir build and cd into build

-3- copy paste the following block of commands:
+2- copy paste the following block of commands:

 cd external/parmetis-4.0.3/metis; \
 make config prefix=./install_folder ;\